 New Jersey Legislators seem more concern with other issue’s like seat belts for pets than children’s safety.
-We were told that Jessica’s Law was a lower priory many legislators.
+Was told Jessica’s Law was a lower priory many legislators.

 Just like the thinking of Colorado and New Jersey legislators, other state officials are more the same in their thoughts comes to Jessica’s Law.
 New York, Illinois, Idaho and Hawaii feel that their states are fine comes to their laws for children and predators.
 Even though many of these states have been in the news with various crimes comes to children.

 Our children are precious gifts not only us but the world.
 That is our duty as parents and a society to protect their welfare.
 Seems that our lawmakers are forgetting their jobs and time has come to remind them.
 We need to pressure the State Legislators and Governors of New Jersey, New York, Illinois, Colorado, Idaho and Hawaii have Jessica’s Law.

 Many a parent, victims and citizens join in with Mark Lunsford’s crusade.
 Their mission is telling importance of having Jessica’s Law.
 Several citizens even made web sites and organized action committee’s make they out cries know.